How Much Does Travel Insurance Cost?

 How Much Does CFAR Travel Insurance Cost?

-Cancel for Any Reason costs an extra 40% to 60% on top of your base travel insurance cost.
-The average incremental cost is $72 for a trip valued at $2,500 and $90 for a trip cost of $5,000.
+Cancel for any reason (CFAR) coverage costs 40% to 60% on top of your base travel insurance cost.
+The average incremental cost is $72 for a $2,500 trip and $90 for a trip cost of $5,000.
 CFAR reimburses about 75% of your trip cost, depending on your policy details, if you cancel your trip for any reason.

 Is the extra travel insurance cost for CFAR worth the partial travel reimbursement?

-• CFAR cost is harder to justify on smaller trips.
+• The cost of CFAR is harder to justify on smaller trips.
 For a $2,500 vacation, you'd pay an extra $72 to potentially recover $1,875.
 Most travelers overestimate their likelihood of needing CFAR, making comprehensive coverage without CFAR a better value for standard trips.

 $2,500